Police: Pedestrian struck, dies after attempting to cross Lake Shore Drive

 At around 7:45 p.m., authorities were dispatched to the 1400 block of South Lake Shore Drive on the report of a pedestrian struck.

-Police said a pedestrian was walking eastbound and attempted to cross northbound traffic when they were struck.
-The male suffered severe head trauma and was transported to Northwestern where they later died.
+Police said a pedestrian was walking eastbound and attempted to cross northbound traffic when he was struck.
+The male suffered severe head trauma and was transported to Northwestern where he later died.

 The driver was not cited.
 Major Accident detectives continue to investigate.